 Founded in 1919 in Germany, the movement was centered around the Staatliches Bauhaus art school, which brought together aesthetics and functionality.

-As the originator of the philosophy that form should follow function, it strove to bring together design, craftsmanship, and innovation, ultimately creating a direction that would forever mark the future.
+As the originator of the philosophy that form should follow function, it strove to bring together designs, craftsmanship, and innovation, ultimately creating a direction that would forever mark the future.

-Bauhaus-styled graphic design is easily recognizable.
+The Bauhaus design is one of the more easily recognizable graphic styles.
 On the whole, it is:

 - uses grid organization

 Another impactful effect of the Bauhaus movement was that it emphasized the importance of typography in graphic design.